mqlight/nodejs-mqlight/doc/05_API-mqlight.Client.send_Function.md

      copy of the message that has not been delivered within its time to live period.
 The default time to live is 604800000 milliseconds (7 days).
      The value supplied for this argument must be greater than zero and finite, otherwise a `RangeError` will be thrown when this method is called.
+An upper limit of 4294967295 milliseconds (49.7 days) will be applied to the value.
   *  **properties**, (Object) (optional) a set of key/value properties that will be carried alongside the message.
 Values must be non-null and one of the following types: `boolean`, `number`, `string` or `Buffer`.